n7down/DevelopersHandbook/README.md

 # Robotics Developer Review
-This repository is designed to organize all of the nessesary material and resources to become a successful robotics developer from zero software experience.
+This repository is designed to organize all of the nessesary material and resources to become a successful robotics developer from zero software or hardware experience.

 # Table of Contents
 1. [Big-O](big-o/README.md)